franciscoaguirre/cosmos-midterm/slides/presentation/markdown/cryptography.md

   let addr = SHA265(pub_key)[0..20];
   ```

-For user facing representation/interaction, addresses are formated using [Bech32](https://en.bitcoin.it/wiki/Bech32) with a prefix which depend on the type of the address:
+For user facing representation/interaction, addresses are formatted using [Bech32](https://en.bitcoin.it/wiki/Bech32) with a prefix which depend on the type of the address:

 - account addresses are prefixed with `cosmos`
 - validator operator addresses are prefixed with `cosmosvaloper`